Getting set up#

 All development should occur in branches dedicated to the particular work being done.
 Additionally, unless you are a maintainer, all changes should be directed at the main branch.
 You can create a branch with:

-git checkout -b {your-branch-name} # Making and changing to the new branch
+$ git switch -c {your-branch-name} # Making and changing to the new branch

 Open a pull request#